appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/insert-data.md

    ```jsx
    {{ offerCode.setText(location.selectedOptionValue + code) }}
    ```
-   For more information, see [Dynamic data mapping](/reference/widgets/list#dynamic-data-mapping).
+   For more information, see [Bind Data to Wdigets](/core-concepts/building-ui/dynamic-ui).

 4. To validate data before inserting, scroll to the **Validation** section in the property pane of the Form widget.
 Enter the validation criteria, such as **Required**, **Max Characters**, **Regex**, etc. The submit button remains disabled until all widgets meet the defined validation criteria.
 For more information, see [Validation](/reference/widgets/input#regex-string).
 5. Select the **Submit** button on the Form, and add an **Action** to the **onClick** property.
 Select **Execute a query**, and then select your insert query.